GitSolved/GitSolved/README.md

 Hi, I’m Samir Anastasio — a Cybersecurity Engineer who enjoys breaking things (safely), then figuring out how to improve the project.

-- 🔍 I like: digging into how systems actually fail, from Android apps to cloud misconfigurations.
+- 🔍 I like: digging into how systems actually fail, from Web Applications to Cloud misconfigurations.
 - 🧠 I learn: by building labs, running experiments, and turning mistakes into checklists.
 - 🛠️ I build: small security tools, scripts, and proof‑of‑concepts to automate the boring parts.